 In the 1986 campaign $60,000 was raised and in the campaign for 2001, a grand total of $226,625 was raised.
 In 2007, the highest amount of campaign money raised, resulting in $242,100.
 However, due to the economic recession, there was a slow annual decline and the campaign total in 2014 was $219,204.

-It has been said that the United Way is the table at which the community sits at to try and solve its problems.
+It has been said that the United Way is the table at which the community sits to work on solving its problems.
 No gift could be more important than your gift to the United Way.
 You can make a difference, because local people know how to make it work for local people.

 Our Challenge: Every dollar is needed to assure that vital community services continue to exist.
 With the down turn in our economy, providing services is harder than ever while the demand continues to grow.
 Everyone in our community, in some way, is touched by United Way supported programs or services.
 When people face difficult times, these agencies, programs and services are needed more than ever.